Spacial/awesome-csirt/README.md

 - [Remote NTLM relaying through meterpreter on Windows port 445](https://diablohorn.com/2018/08/25/remote-ntlm-relaying-through-meterpreter-on-windows-port-445/), [DivertTCPconn](https://github.com/Arno0x/DivertTCPconn): A TCP packet diverter for Windows platform.
 - [Analyzing obfuscated powershell with shellcode](https://blog.stillztech.com/2018/06/analyzing-obfuscated-powershell-with.html), [Empire is a PowerShell and Python post-exploitation agent.](https://github.com/EmpireProject/Empire).
 [OVERVIEW OF EMPIRE 3.4 FEATURES](https://www.bc-security.org/post/overview-of-empire-3-4-features/)
 - [Empire 4.2 was just finalized over the weekend and we are excited to share some of the new features.](https://www.bc-security.org/post/empire-4-2/)
-- [Suspicious Use of Procdump](https://github.com/Neo23x0/sigma/blob/master/rules/windows/builtin/win_susp_procdump.yml): Detects suspicious uses of the SysInternals Procdump utility by using a special command line parameter in combination with the lsass.exe process.
-This way we're also able to catch cases in which the attacker has renamed the procdump executable.
 - [relayer](https://github.com/Jsitech/relayer): SMB Relay Attack Script
 - [Ps1jacker](https://github.com/darkw1z/Ps1jacker): Ps1jacker is a tool for generating COM Hijacking payload.
 - [python-dotnet-binaryformat](https://github.com/williballenthin/python-dotnet-binaryformat): Pure Python parser for data encoded by .NET's BinaryFormatter